McDavid scores twice, Oilers beat Coyotes 7-3

+Josh Archibald, Sam Gagner, Kailer Yamamoto and Joakim Nygard also scored for the Oilers (26-18-5) who have gone 6-1-1 in their last eight games.

+“I think we just got back to playing our game,” said Archibald, who had a three-point game.
+“We were trying to do too much and things weren’t going our way and everybody kind of started getting down.
+To be able to come back, play simple, play our game and stick with what we do best is what’s helping us win.”

-Taylor Hall, Christian Dvorak and Oliver Ekman-Larsson scored for the Coyotes (26-20-5) who have lost five of six.
+Taylor Hall, Christian Dvorak and Oliver Ekman-Larsson responded for the Coyotes (26-20-5) who have lost five of six.

+“I thought we came out slow from the beginning and allowed a couple bad goals, stuff like that,” Ekman-Larsson said.
+“Obviously, we’ve been struggling a little bit when we don’t feel 100 percent and don’t have our legs, but we’ve got to find a way to stick around in games and find ways to get points out of it.

+“So, it’s a tough one.
+They wanted it a little bit more today.”

-Archibald was sprung on a short-handed breakaway just four minutes into the first period and sent his sixth goal of the season through the legs of Coyotes goalie Antti Raanta.
+The Oilers had a good start as Archibald was sprung on a shorthanded breakaway four minutes into the first period and sent his sixth of the season through the legs of Coyotes goalie Antti Raanta.

 Edmonton made it 2-0 with six minutes left when Sheahan hooked a puck from behind the net to Gagner, who banked a shot from in tight at the side of the net off Raanta’s skate and in for just his second goal of the season.

-The Oilers added to their lead with four minutes left in the first as Raanta accidently nudged the puck into his own net during a frantic scramble, with the goal credited to Yamamoto.
+The Oilers added to the lead with four minutes left in the first when Raanta accidently nudged the puck into his own net during a frantic scramble, with the goal credited to Yamamoto.

-Edmonton kept coming to start the second period with a power-play goal one minute into it when McDavid snuck a shot past the Arizona netminder.
+Edmonton kept coming to start the second period with a power-play goal one minute in when McDavid snuck a shot past the Arizona netminder.

 The Oilers made it 5-0 five minutes into the middle period as Sheahan picked up his third assist of the game, stealing a puck and sending it to Nygard, who scored on a long shot.